You will pay your normal tuition/fees to your home campus.

 Find Your NSE Office

-As a community of 10,000 students, UW-L offers 88 programs of study across three different colleges.
-Programs of study include traditional liberal arts majors, an accredited College of Business Administration, one of only 12 undergraduate archaeological studies programs and one of the top four Therapeutic Recreation programs in the U.S. The student to faculty ratio is 20:1.
+As a campus community of 10,000+ students, UW-L offers 88 programs of study across multiple disciplines.
+Programs of study include traditional liberal arts majors, an accredited College of Business Administration, one of only 12 undergraduate archaeological studies programs in the nation, and one of the top 4 Therapeutic Recreation programs in the U.S. On average, the student to faculty ratio is 19:1.

-UW-L is also home to a lively arts community and one of the finest NCAA Division III programs in the country.
-We offer a wide variety of study abroad programs, and over 400 international students call UW-L home, contributing to our diverse community of learners.
+UWL is also home to a lively arts community and one of the finest NCAA Division III programs in the country.

 Undergraduate Majors Open to NSE Students

-Area Studies: Gender, Ethnicity and Multicultural Studies, Gerontology
+Area Studies: Gender, Ethnicity and Multicultural Studies, Gerontology, International Studies

 Art/Design/Fine Art: Art, Theater Art